 The dining hall at Kuratli is centrally located, with the cabin buildings close by.
 Trails and unpaved roads access most field study areas.

-Students and parent chaperones eat family style in the spacious dining hall, seated with their cabin mates.
+Students (and parent chaperones at Oregon Trail) eat family style in the spacious dining hall.
 Hot, varied, and nutritious meals are prepared by our professional kitchen staff.

 The dining hall serves as a central hub of activity throughout the day.
-The Kuratli Oregon Trail office is located below the dining hall in the Lower Columbia Meeting Room.
+The Kuratli Outdoor School and Oregon Trail office is located below the dining hall in the Lower Columbia Meeting Room.

 CABINS AND RESTROOMS

 Cabin buildings at Kuratli feature two stories, with one cabin housed on the ground floor and one cabin upstairs.
 Each cabin level has its own private single-stall restroom, and also has a small "counselor room" which can be used as a private changing space.

 All participants and chaperones / Student Leaders sleep on bunk beds with mattresses.
 Students and chaperones / Student Leaders should bring a sleeping bag (or blankets) and pillow for their stay.